-Monday’s ‘The Young And The Restless’ Spoilers: Victor Issues An Ultimatum
+Monday's 'The Young And The Restless' Spoilers: Victor Issues An Ultimatum

-The Young and the Restless spoilers for Monday, February 1 tease that Victor insist that his family gather for a dinner in the coming days, which frustrates Victoria and Nick.
+The Young and the Restless spoilers for Monday, February 1, tease that Victor will insist that his family gather for a dinner in the coming days, which frustrates Victoria and Nick.
 Elsewhere, Abby is a roller coaster of emotions from both good and bad news.
-Finally, Nate and Devon talk, but it’s not about Devon sleeping with Elena.
+Finally, Nate and Devon talk, but it's not about Devon sleeping with Elena.

-Victor (Eric Braeden) shows up at Newman Enterprises and gives Victoria (Amelia Heinle), according to SheKnows Soaps.
+Victor (Eric Braeden) shows up at Newman Enterprises and warns Victoria (Amelia Heinle), according to SheKnows Soaps.
 He has Nick (Joshua Morrow) there too.
-Since Nikki (Melody Thomas Scott) and Victoria’s trip to Hawaii got canceled, he thinks it’s time for a family dinner.
-That may not be the happiest affair considering that nobody likes Adam (Mark Grossman) and Nick and Victoria aren’t on good terms.
+Since Nikki (Melody Thomas Scott) and Victoria's trip to Hawaii got canceled, he thinks it's time for a family dinner.
+That may not be the happiest affair considering that nobody likes Adam (Mark Grossman) and Nick and Victoria aren't on good terms.
 Plus, Abby (Melissa Ordway) is dealing with her fertility issues.
-Victor doesn’t care, and he gives Victoria an ultimatum.
+Victor doesn't care, and he gives Victoria an ultimatum.

 Victoria owns up to her mistakes with The Grand Phoenix Hotel, but Nick isn't having it.
 He insists that his older sister tell Phyllis (Michelle Stafford) that she's sorry.
 That doesn't sound like something Victoria will be willing to do, though, which means family harmony for the Newmans could be a long way off.